pgcrumley/Controllers/EtekcityOutlet/README.md

 The software and scripts assume the software is installed in `/opt`, a standard directory for "optional" software.
 To install the software use

-`sudo /usr/bin/bash -c 'cd /opt ; git clone https://github.com/pgcrumley/Controllers.git ' `
+`sudo sh -c 'cd /opt ; git clone https://github.com/pgcrumley/Controllers.git'`

 This will place a copy of the software in `/opt` and leave behind information that makes it easy to retrieve updates later if needed.